megabyte112/megabyte112-RP-updater/README.md

 # megabyte112-RP-updater
 A tool for quickly installing or updating the megabyte112 Minecraft resource pack.

-Note that this is for Windows only.
+Note that this is for Windows only, and for 64-bit systems.

 Download from the releases tab, and install like a regular resource pack.